-Let $\varphi_\pi^\FS$ denote the semisimple $L$-parameter attached to an irreducible smooth representation $\pi$ by \cite{FS21}.
+For an irreducible smooth representation $\pi$, let $\varphi_\pi^\FS$ be the semisimple $L$-parameter constructed by \cite{FS24}.
 Let $r_{-\mu}$ be the highest weight representation of ${}^LG$ with extreme weight $-\mu$ (see \cite[Lemma 2.1.2]{Kot84}).
-As a special case of \cite[Theorem 3.5, Corollary 3.8]{HJ24}, we get the following.
+As a special case of \cite[Theorem 3.5, Corollary 3.8]{HJ25}, we get the following.

-\begin{prop} If $\varphi_{\pi_{(\msf{S},\theta,\chi)}}^\FS = \varphi_{(\msf{S},\theta,\chi)}$, we have
+\begin{prop} If $\varphi_{\pi_{(S, \theta)}}^\FS = \varphi_{(S,\theta)}$, we have

-Here, $\rho_\delta$ is an irreducible supercuspidal representation of $G_b(F)$ and $d_\delta \in \bb{Z}$. \end{prop} \begin{proof} The claim follows from \cite[Theorem 3.5, Corollary 3.8]{HJ24} by applying to the local Shimura datum $(G_b,b^{-1}, \mu)$ and $\pi_{(\msf{S},\theta,\chi)} \in \Irr(G(F))$, since $\varphi_{(\msf{S},\theta,\chi)}$ is supercuspidal and $S_{\varphi_{(\msf{S},\theta,\chi)}}$ is abelian. \end{proof}
+Here, $\rho_\delta$ is an irreducible supercuspidal representation of $G_b(F)$ and $d_\delta \in \bb{Z}$. \end{prop} \begin{proof} The claim follows from \cite[Theorem 3.5, Corollary 3.8]{HJ25} by applying to the local Shimura datum $(G_b,b^{-1}, \mu^{-1})$ and $\pi_{(S, \theta)} \in \Irr(G(F))$, since $\varphi_{(S,\theta)}$ is supercuspidal and $S_{\varphi}$ is abelian. \end{proof}

-The assumption $\varphi_{\pi_{(\msf{S},\theta,\chi)}}^\FS = \varphi_{(\msf{S},\theta,\chi)}$ is an instance of a comparison conjecture between Fargues-Scholze parameters and Kaletha's local Langlands correspondence.
-As a corollary of \Cref{prop:computcoh}, we get a Jacquet-Langlands type result for Fargues-Scholze parameters.
+The assumption $\varphi_{\pi_{(S, \theta)}}^\FS = \varphi_{(S, \theta)}$ is an instance of a comparison conjecture between Fargues-Scholze parameters and Kaletha's local Langlands correspondence for regular supercuspidal representations.
+An immediate corollary of \Cref{prop:computcoh} is a Jacquet-Langlands type result for Fargues-Scholze parameters.